 The vCenter Control Plane: Optimization, Sizing, and the “Hidden” Java Tax

-Most engineers treat the vCenter Server Appliance (VCSA) like a utility—a simple management console that just needs to “be there.”
+Most engineers treat the vCenter Server Appliance (VCSA) like a utility — a simple management console that just needs to “be there.”
 They deploy it using the “Tiny” preset, snapshot it once a month, and then complain when the HTML5 interface takes eight seconds to load or the API times out during a Terraform apply.

 This is a fundamental misunderstanding of the architecture.

-In the era of Infrastructure as Code (IaC), vCenter is no longer just a UI; it is a critical API endpoint.
+In the era of Infrastructure as Code, vCenter is no longer just a UI.
+It is a critical API endpoint.
 If the endpoint lags, your automation fails.
-Here is the forensic guide to tuning the control plane.
+This is the same control plane fragility that governs the broader Virtualization Architecture decision — and it is exactly why the Broadcom Year Two renewal calculation must include operational overhead, not just licensing cost.

 Sizing: The “Tiny” Trap